intel/pmem-csi/README.md

 ### Hardware required

 Non-volatile DIMM device(s) are required for operation.
-Some development and testing can however be done using Qemu-emulated NVDIMMs, see [README-qemu-notes](README-qemu-notes.txt).
+Some development and testing can however be done using QEMU-emulated NVDIMMs, see [README-qemu-notes](README-qemu-notes.md).

 ## Supported Kubernetes versions

-The driver deployment in kubernetes cluster has been verified on:
+The driver deployment in Kubernetes cluster has been verified on:

 | Branch            | Kubernetes branch/version      |
 |-------------------|--------------------------------|